How is a Pressure Equalizing (PE) Tube Inserted?

 PE tubes are inserted under general anesthesia as an outpatient surgery.
 A microscope is used to see into the ear and a small incision is made in the eardrum.

-Surgery Aftercare
+Surgery After-Care

 Most children are back to normal within a few hours of surgery.
 Generally, children do not have any post-operative pain.
-If your child is fussy or runs a fever, give acetaminophen (Tylenol) or ibuprofen (Advil or Motrin).
+If your child is fussy or runs a fever, give them acetaminophen (Tylenol) or ibuprofen (Advil or Motrin).

 Protection from Water